 Plan Bay Area 2040, the Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS), lays out a vision of what the Bay Area land use patterns and transportation network could look like in 2040.
 An objective of Plan Bay Area 2040 is to encourage and promote the safe and efficient management, operation and development of a regional intermodal transportation system that will serve the mobility needs of people and goods.
 Programming policies governing the STIP and other flexible, multi-modal discretionary funding sources such as the federal Surface Transportation Block Grant Program (STBG), Congestion Mitigation and Air Quality Improvement (CMAQ), and Regional Transportation Improvement Program (RTIP) funds must be responsive to the strategies and goals of the Plan.
-New projects submitted for RTIP consideration must be included in the current RTP and should include a statement addressing how the project meets the strategies and goals set forth in the RTP.
+MTC expects to adopt the new RTP/SCS, Plan Bay Area 2050, later in 2021.
+New projects submitted for RTIP consideration must be included in the current RTP and should include a statement addressing how the project meets the current and new RTP strategies and goals.